cms636/cms636.github.io/_posts/2015-02-24-data-visualizations-of-the-comedie-francaise.md

 author: Karleigh Moore
 ---

-I found that using [the RAW app](http://app.raw.densitydesign.org/#%2F)made my computer overheat when trying to visualize the larger set of data, so I found a data visualization software service online, [Tableau](http://www.tableau.com/support/product).
+I found that using [the RAW app](http://app.raw.densitydesign.org/#%2F) made my computer overheat when trying to visualize the larger set of data, so I found a data visualization software service online, [Tableau](http://www.tableau.com/support/product).
 I'm not really a computer person and I thought that RAW had an easier interface, but Tableau did the trick any way.

 Here are a few visualizations that I put together.